mfaani/mfaani/content/posts/liveactivities/the-missing-doc/index.md

 ## Previews are a in pain!!!
 Constantly check the project build logs and the preview error.
 Also the app seems to be built even though it shouldn't be deemed a dependency. ## Removing the swiftlint saved me 10-15 seconds on average...

+## How do you began a live activity?
+- Creating a request from the main app while app is in foreground.
+- Creating a `start` event from server
+- Starting from App Intent

 # Development - Token

+## Code Sharing across targets

+- Models should be shared across targets.
+  - App needs the model to manage its lifecycle (start, update, end, handling dismissed / stale activities).
+  - Widget needs the model to be able to present it.
+- Views should only be members of a target if it needs them.
+- Can't import / link libraries that use `shared` or libraries that use certain APIs.
+For a workaround see [here](https://stackoverflow.com/questions/48122769/facebook-cocoapods-sharedapplication-is-unavailable-not-available-on-ios-app)

 ## Token variances and how to acquire them.
 Frequency of change

+## Why can't we just use the regular apns token?
+- Apple wants to control the start / duration / lifecycle of the live activity.
+- Apple wants to control it at the APNs level, not at the iOS level.

 ## Access to Static variables vs instance variables

 ## Updates (to token, to content, activity life cycle)

+## Where should you place your subscription for receiving updates to token updates?⚡️⚡️⚡️

+## Architecture on how to update?
+- Get a hold of the activity, upon updates, update your in-app UI.
+  - if your info is stale (due to network issues or just not receiving updates / notifications), then:
+    - Mark your UI as stale
+    - query the latest manually.
+- Update are in the form of:
+  - Content update
+  - New activities.
+As in a brand new Live Activity
+  - Content State updates: `stale`, `dismissed`, `active`, `ended`
+  - Token updates
 # Debugging
 ## `timestamp`